online-ml/beaver/examples/taxis/README.md

 ## General idea

-This proccedure helps understand how beaver can be used to predict trip durations of taxis using an event dataset consisting of pickup date-times, pickup coordinates, arrival coordinates, etc.
+This procedure helps understand how Beaver can be used to predict taxi trip durations using an event dataset.
+Each event contains a pickup timestamp, pickup coordinates, arrival coordinates, etc.

 * The procedure here is to create an empty model using the river library
 * Serialize the model using dill